Edhi Foundation: History

 In Karachi alone, the Edhi Foundation runs eight major hospitals providing free medical care to all, alongside other services and establishments such as eye clinics, diabetic centres, surgical units, a four-bed cancer-focused hospital and mobile aid and relief dispensaries.
-In addition to these services, the organization also manages two blood banks.
+In addition to these services, the organisation also manages two blood banks.
 As with other Edhi services, these are run by employed professionals and volunteers.
 The foundation has a legal aid department, which also provides free services and has secured the release of countless innocent prisoners.
 Commissioned doctors visit jails on a regular basis and also supply food and other essentials to the inmates.
 There are 15 operational shelter homes for destitute children, runaways, and psychotics.

 On 25 June 2013, Edhi's kidneys failed, with doctors announcing that he would be on dialysis for the rest of his life unless he found an appropriate kidney donor.
 Three years later, on 8 July 2016, Edhi died at the age of 88 due to kidney failure after having been placed on a ventilator.
 His last wishes included a request that his organs be donated to those in need but due to his poor health and failing organs, only his corneas were suitable for donation.
 Edhi was given a state funeral and thousands gathered to mourn his death as he was laid to rest in Edhi Village, Karachi.

 The Edhi Foundation also has an extensive education program, which not only provides services related to standard education but also in vocational activities such as driving, pharmacy and para-medical training.
 The emphasis and goal of this program is to propel those who are suffering from a nearly unbreakable cycle of poverty into a life of self-sufficiency.
 The foundation has branches in several countries where they provide relief to refugees and citizens in need in the United States, United Kingdom, Canada, Japan, and Bangladesh.
 Following the end of the Gulf War in 1991, the foundation provided aid and rehabilitation to the citizens of Kuwait and Iraq.
 It has also run major relief operations for earthquake victims in Iran and Egypt.
-The organization has held the Guinness World Record for being the "world's largest volunteer ambulance organization" since 1997.
+The organisation has held the Guinness World Record for being the "world's largest volunteer ambulance organization" since 1997.
 In 2016, after the death of Abdul Sattar Edhi, the State Bank of Pakistan urged all banks around the country to donate to the Edhi Foundation.

 Services

 The Edhi Foundation provides a number of services, emergency and non-emergency, to the general public.
-In addition to emergency medical services and private ambulance services, the organization also renders aid to women and children in need, assists with missing persons cases, and helps in covering burial and graveyard costs of unclaimed and unidentified bodies during times of disaster and tragedy.
+In addition to emergency medical services and private ambulance services, the organisation also renders aid to women and children in need, assists with missing persons cases, and helps in covering burial and graveyard costs of unclaimed and unidentified bodies during times of disaster and tragedy.